jetchup/google-books/README.md

 # MyReads Project

 This site works as a library for books you want to read, are reading, or have read.
 It lets you search for predetermined words (explained below) to expand your library.
-Our objective was transforming a non-responsive, non-dynamic, buggy site to a fully responsive book-tracking app.
+Our objective was transforming a non-responsive, non-dynamic, buggy site (you can find it here: https://github.com/udacity/reactnd-project-myreads-starter) to a fully responsive book-tracking app.

 ## Important